lyndj/hello-world/README.md

 After being thrown into the pit of ambiguity in my former experimental workplace, I had to quickly learn the ropes of digital marketing where I had to constantly deal with web management, social media marketing & email marketing.
 As with every one in the digital marketing field, we all pretend to know what we do not know.
-Fueled by my stubborn curiosity, I took on the responsibility of understanding the foundamentals and I believe it starts from undertanding how the digital sphere work.
+Fueled by my stubborn curiosity, I took on the responsibility of understanding the fundamentals and I believe it starts from undertanding how the digital sphere work.
 I dug through the history of the internet, learnt HTML & CSS, dipped my toes in SEO and committed 19 hours of digital marketing online course.
 But I needed to create something to make my understanding tangible.